We ran a poll recently asking the industry about the factors behind HR vs Payroll friction that stops their two teams working effectively together.

 Employee engagement with self-service

-With self-service software that brings together HR and Payroll, employees are able to more easily update information, check digital payslips, and access information.
+With self-service software that brings together HR and Payroll, employees are able to more easily update information, check digital payslips, and access information and learning & development programmes.
 With all this data in one place, employees no longer need to rely on HR for simple tasks and questions.

 Being able to access the information via employee self-service in a web browser or mobile app also improves employees' confidence and job satisfaction.
 This is because employees know that HR and Payroll processes will be carried out effectively, efficiently, and fairly for the whole workforce.